cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 - Author from scratch
 - Name the lambda **kilroy_burn_lambda**
   - As above 'kilroy_burn' identifiers this as a cost (burn) reporting tool
-  - and _lambda labels the Lambda as a lambda.
+  - and '_lambda' labels the Lambda as a lambda.
 It's a bit redundant but we like it.
-- Choose an existing role: **kilroy_burn_role**
+- Choose the existing role from above: **kilroy_burn_role**
 - Create function
 - Edit code inline (see below), select Python 3.6, keep event handler as lambda_function.lambda_handler
   - The code is included below these five steps for cut-and-paste
-  - Modify the pasted code by searching for the string 'kilroy mod' and making modifications as directed
+  - Modify the pasted code by searching for the string 'kilroy mod' to make modifications as directed
+  - Make sure the file you create is called lambda_function.py
 - Environment variables and Tags may be left blank
-  - It is good practice to tag everything; so we recommend entering the tag Key = Owner and Value = your User name
+  - A better version of this code (future) will incorporate tags so you can just place them here once
 - Verify Execution role = kilroy_burn_role set in step 1
-- Set Memory to 256MB and Timeout to 2 min 10 sec
+- Set Memory to 256MB and Timeout to 2 min 0 sec
 - SAVE your settings so far